 The ndial is designed for use with the onism software system.
-Four ndials were used in the large-scale performance-game, Reconsidering the Pattern in Light of the System.
-Performing with the ndial is called nterplay.
-A typical nterplay lasts between 8-15 minutes with each ndial drawing from one sound world—a recording, song, speech or live input. nterplays are flexible and game-like and can involve anywhere from 1 to 4 ndialists. nterplays are kind of like concerts and kind of like games, somewhere in between.
+Four ndials were used in the performance-game-nterplay, Re.
+A typical nterplay lasts between 8-15 minutes with each ndial drawing from one sound world—a recording, song, speech or live input. nterplays can involve anywhere from 1 to 4 players.

 12.2012 | Reconsidering the Pattern | Granoff Center, Providence, RI

 05.2013 | Cruel | Kingston, England | IDAF Festival